 Touro College is America’s largest private institution of higher and professional education under Jewish auspices.
 Outside of New York, Touro has campuses in Chicago, California, Nevada, Moscow, Israel and Berlin.
 Here, adult students can work toward certificate, associate, bachelor’s, master’s, professional and doctoral degree programs.
 Touro College is accredited by the Middle States Commission on Higher Education (MSCHE).

 The Achieve More Scholarship is applicable to any of Touro’s online degree programs, and students can receive up to four free courses and 20-40 percent off tuition, depending on the degree level and the scholarship option chosen.
-Touro University Worldwide offers online degree programs that flexible for working adults and grounded in scholar-practitioner orientation.
+Touro University Worldwide offers online degree programs that are flexible for working adults and grounded in scholar-practitioner orientation.
 TUW is a military friendly online college that doesn’t require textbooks, allows students to learn from anywhere in the world and offers discounted military tuition.
 Students can also get college credit for military training and service.

 28. Lewis-Clark State College in Lewiston, ID